godehardt/beamerthemeFrankfurtUAS/README.md

     \usetheme[screen5]{FrankfurtUAS}

 or even easier

     \documentclass{FrankfurtUAS}

+The latter will also default to 16x9 aspect ratio and not 4x3.
 As option you can choose your favorite color theme (screen[1–6]/print[1–6]).
 See example for more details.
 Another option is “titlewhite” if you prefere white title instead of main theme color.

 Revisions and Changes